Scaling Network Topologies for Multi-User Entanglement Distribution: Introduction

-We propose using network topologies with higher connectivity and link redundancy to ensure minimum competition between multiple user pairs in optimised pathfinding.
-It has been previously shown that sharing entanglement among all parties of the network is beneficial~\cite{Proctor_2018}.
-Our proposed topology provides an incentive for every user pair to avoid congestion and maximise multi-path routing of entangled pairs.
-In this work, we address the issue of the scalability of quantum networks by adding redundant paths and analysing the scaling of efficiency-fidelity trade-offs as the quantum cost of routing in different topologies.
 We present a qualitative analysis of network topologies simulated at arbitrarily fixed parameters.
 Our analysis shows that topological consideration significantly improves network statistics for multiple user pairs.
 For a tree topology with rings of redundant edges at each level~(connected tree), we show that the edge scheme, defined via branching parameter and depth, greatly enhances user accommodation and path purification thresholds.
-We also show through a comparison of a connected tree and lattice topology that a connected tree is more favourable for a scalable quantum internet in terms of accommodating more user pairs and providing more paths to them.
+We also show through a comparison of a connected tree and lattice topology that a connected tree is more favorable for a scalable quantum internet in terms of accommodating more user pairs and providing more paths to them.
 The significance of topological considerations is shown in this work by simulating QKD protocol over both lattice and connected tree topologies at various user competitions.

-In this article, firstly, Sec.~\ref{2} gives a detailed background study on the inherent differences of network topologies, entanglement purification, entanglement swapping, cost vector analysis, routing algorithms, quantum memories, and an introduction to the QuNet package.
-Secondly and most importantly, our findings are presented in Sec.~\ref{3} about the impacts of edge schemes, network topology on QKD secret key rates and network statistics, and the Islamabad network.
-At last, a qualitative discussion highlighting the significance of our study is reflected in Sec.~\ref{4}.
+In this article, firstly, Sec.~\ref{2} gives a detailed background study on cost vector analysis, the inherent differences of network topologies, and path-finding strategies.
+Secondly and most importantly, our findings are presented in Sec.~\ref{3} about the impacts of edge schemes and network topology on network statistics and QKD secret key rates and memory-less practical QKD network.
+Finally, we conclude in Sec.~\ref{4}.